deadlyvipers/dojo_rules/introduction.md

 Hello, this is Sean!!!
-My favorite codeschool path is Git
+My favorite codeschool path is JavaScript